Jonrotnebo/PG6301_705873/README.md

 R2: is completed.
 Note! the delete method is not in use in the front end.

+Each endpoint:
+- Get /api/items
+- Get /api/items/:id
+- Delete /api/items/:id
+- Post /api/items
+- Put /api/items/:id

+Also have Endpoints fore the login/signup, wich is not spesified to list.

 R3: is completed.

 R4: and R5 is NOT attempted.